-Bloomington's growth over the last generation has carried with it challenges in balancing dense infill development and greenspace preservation.
-Going forward, the community has an opportunity to integrate urban ecosystem services into the built environment by increasing the use of native plants for landscaping, protecting waterways, optimizing green infrastructure, enhancing urban forests and providing habitat for native fauna.
+Bloomington's growth over the last generation has carried with it challenges in balancing dense infill development and greenspace.
+Going forward, the community has an opportunity to integrate urban ecosystem services by increasing the use of native plants for landscaping, protecting waterways, optimizing green infrastructure, and enhancing urban forests.